Buug: Geography

 Buug is located in the central Zamboanga Peninsula, on the island of Mindanao.
 It has a pentagon-like shape bounded on the south by Dumanquilas Bay, Bayog on the north, Kumalarang on the east, Diplahan on the west, and Malangas on south-west.
 The distance from Manila to Buug is approximately 790 km.
 It is five hours away from Zamboanga City by bus, one hour and 45 minutes bus drive from the Ipil, and 57 km away from Pagadian, or 45 minutes of travel by bus.

 Climate

 It has an average temperature of 26 C and has an average elevation of 200 m above sea level.
 It is away from the typhoon belt and enjoying a Type IV climate, i.e. rainfall is more or less evenly distributed throughout the year.

 Barangays

-Buug belongs to the first district of Zamboanga Sibugay.
-The local executive council is administered by a mayor.
-The legislative council is headed by a vice mayor with ten municipal councilors as members, eight of which are elected, plus the representative of Sangguniang Kabataan and the president of the Association of Barangay Captains (ABC).
-It is politically subdivided into 27 barangays.